What is “Maximalism”?

 Maximalism shakes up the ball game.
 If minimalism is all about stripping down, maximalism is about blasting out.
 Turning up the volume, splashing around with colours, turning a blind eye to matching sets: maximalism takes energy and turns it into interior design.

 This may seem like a lot (because it is!)
 Maximalism can be hard to get right because you’re trying to harmonize things that are fundamentally not matching.
 But there are a couple things you can slowly do to create a maximalist space while avoiding the pitfall of just having “no style” at all.

-Start by choosing a color palette that uses neutral colors in the common “connecting” spaces like hallways.
+Start by choosing a colour palette that uses neutral colours in the common “connecting” spaces like hallways.

 When it comes to picking furniture, don’t be afraid to use pieces that have real glamour.
 Mix one or two statement pieces with toned-down ones for a balanced mix.
 A great way to “tone it down” while still maintaining the maximalist feel is to pick a neutral or dark piece in an unusual fabric like velvet or woven.
 The different textures make layers in the space that continually engages the eye.